dylanfisher/forest/README.md

 Big Picture

 - [ ] tests
+- [ ] upgrade to bootstrap 4
+- [ ] remove any gem dependencies not totally necessary?
 - [ ] is it better to namespace engine?
-- [ ] make use of yarn and webpacker
+- [ ] make use of yarn and webpacker?
 - [ ] better naming conventions when it comes to blocks, block_record, and page_slots
 - [ ] squash migrations once final db structure is settled upon